MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 ## Delete

 Deletes the portal and hosted resources.
 When you delete a portal, its URL becomes inaccessible.
 Deleting a portal doesn't affect any portal configurations or solutions present in your environment, and they'll remain as-is.
-You must delete the portal configurations manually to completely remove portal configurations from your environment.
-To do this, use the Portal Management app, and delete the corresponding website record for the portal.
+If you want to remove the portal configurations from your environment completely, delete the portal configurations manually.
+To delete, use the Portal Management app, and delete the corresponding website record for the portal.

 > [!NOTE]
 > If you don't have sufficient privileges to delete a portal, an error is displayed.
 You must have the System Administrator role to delete a portal.
 Also, you must be the owner of the portal application in Azure Active Directory.
 The user who creates the portal is by default the owner and can delete a portal.
 For information on adding yourself as an owner, see [Add yourself as an owner of the Azure AD application](admin/admin-overview.md#add-yourself-as-an-owner-of-the-azure-ad-application).